 In turn, the players place a stone of their colour on one of the unoccupied positions.
 Once a stone has been placed on the board, it remains there until the end of the game.
 This means that stones cannot be moved or beaten.
 For that matter the game can also played with paper and (coloured) pencils.
 See this PostScript file or this PDF for a board where the positions are represented by circles.
 Or this PDF with six boards on one page.

-The aim of the game is to make a wining figure.
-The first player to make a wining figure wins the game.
-Each wining figure consists of a chain of stones.
-There are three kinds of wining figures: bridges, forks, and cycles.
+The aim of the game is to make a winning figure.
+The first player to make a winning figure wins the game.
+Each winning figure consists of a chain of stones.
+There are three kinds of winning figures: bridges, forks, and cycles.
 The requirements for these are:

 df points